St. Pat's blog is a new feature that we will update regularly.

 We are coming up on Dry Martini January and are working on some ideas to help sensible people gain weight and act irresponsibly.

 But before we get into that, a little perpective on the state of our industry.
 More breweries, wineries, and distilleries are closing than opening.
 That has not happened in the 35 years I have been in business.
 But breweries, wineries and distilleries have closed every year that I have been in business.
-And the reasons are pretty much the same every year---not enough sales vs costs.
-Sales and variable costs are hard to predict---fixed costs are easier.
+And one of the principle reasons is the same every year---relentless rise in fixed costs because the business could not, or chose not to, increase its equity in its own building.

 I will draw on the fate of Austin's first 4 breweries, all began in the early 90's, and Austin Homebrew Supply since 2022.